The Soldier's Details

 - Thailand-Singapore by aircraft, Singapore‐Perth, Duke of Gloucester’s aircraft 'Endeavour'.

-Snow’s parents Albert Leslie Tapper (Snr) and Mary Margaret Bane Sinclair married in Esperance in 1913.
+Snow’s parents Albert Tapper (Snr) and Mary Margaret Bain Sinclair married in Esperance in 1913.

 In 1933 Snow enlisted Senior Cadet Corps affiliated with 13th Field Company, Army Engineers.
 He remained with the the Cadet Corps until 1939 when discharged.
 He enlisted AIF October 1940 while working in Bridgetown.